 EU-Wide Protection against Violence

-Since 11 January 2015, cross-border protection is possible.
-For this purpose, the court that was responsible for the case must fill out a form, which then recognises the protection against violence.
-This enables effective prosecution and civil action, especially in border areas.
+Since 2015, cross-border and EU-wide protection has been possible.
+This requires the court responsible for the case to fill out a form, which then recognises the protection against violence.
+This enables effective criminal prosecution and civil action, particularly in border regions.
+For the victims in particular, this is an important addition to the nationwide protection against violence.

 Practice Group: German Family Law